Germany–Ireland relations: History

-1914, the passage of the Irish Home Rule Bill by the British House of Commons could no longer be prevented by the opponents of Irish autonomy, but the outbreak of World War I delayed its enforcement; initially to 1915, as the war was expected to be short.
+In 1914, the passage of the Irish Home Rule Bill by the British House of Commons could no longer be prevented by the opponents of Irish autonomy, but the outbreak of World War I delayed its enforcement initially to 1915, as the war was expected to be short.
 (No Home Rule Bill was implemented until 1920.)
-Many of the members of the Ulster Volunteer Force and the Irish Volunteers joined the British Army during the war - quite often for Irish political considerations.
-They fought against the German Empire and its allies primarily on the Western Front, at the Battle of Gallipoli, and in the Middle East.
+Many of the members of the Ulster Volunteer Force and the Irish Volunteers joined the British Army during the war, quite often for Irish political considerations.
+They fought against the German Empire and its allies primarily on the Western Front, at the Battle of Gallipoli and in the Middle East.
 It is believed that 30,000 to 50,000 Irish died during the war.

-As part of the preparations for the Irish Easter Uprising against the British in 1916, the Germans (following the motto "the enemy of my enemy is my friend") had agreed to transport Irish-British prisoners of war who had agreed to do so to Ireland and to land some 40,000 French and Russian looted rifles in Ireland (County Kerry) by relief ship on Good Friday.
-The landing failed because the location and time were not well coordinated.
-Likewise, the entire rebellion failed.
-However, the massive British repression against the insurgents created widespread anti-English attitudes among the Irish population and led to popularization of the idea of Irish independence.
+As part of the preparations for the Easter Rising against the British in 1916, the Germans, following the motto "the enemy of my enemy is my friend", had agreed to transport Irish prisoners of war who had agreed to rise in Ireland and to land some 40,000 French and Russian looted rifles in Ireland by relief ship on Good Friday.
+The captured English ship SS Libau would be dispatched under the guise of Norwegian vessel Aud to land the arms, but would fail because the location and the time were not well coordinated; likewise, the entire rebellion would also fail.

+However, the massive British repression against the insurgents created widespread anti-British attitudes among the Irish population and led to popularization of the idea of Irish independence.
 The ensuing Irish War of Independence (1919-1921) led to the Anglo-Irish Treaty in 1921, which guaranteed independence from Britain for 26 of the 32 Irish counties (except Northern Ireland).

 Ireland remained neutral during World War II.
-Germany had an ambassador in the country (Eduard Hempel) until 1945.
-De facto, however, there was intelligence and military cooperation of Ireland with the war enemies of the Third Reich - the United Kingdom and the United States. Éamon de Valera was the only head of state in the world to condole with the German embassy after Adolf Hitler's suicide in 1945, and he also later protested to the British embassy against the death sentences imposed on the main war criminals at the Nuremberg trial.
+Germany had an ambassador in the country, Eduard Hempel, until 1945.
+De facto, however, there was intelligence and military cooperation of Ireland with the western enemies of the Third Reich: the United Kingdom and the United States. Éamon de Valera was the only head of government in the world to condole with the German embassy after Adolf Hitler's suicide in 1945.
+He later protested to the British embassy about the death sentences imposed on the main war criminals during the Nuremberg trials.

-In 1973, the country joined the European Economic Community (the predecessor of today's EU).
-After considerable adjustment difficulties, the following years saw a sustained economic upswing, due in no small part to structural funding from the European Union (with Germany as one of the main net contributors).
-In 1990, Ireland, as holder of the presidency of the Council of the European Communities, or now the Council of the European Union, actively supported the completion of German reunification.
+In 1973, the country joined the European Economic Community, the predecessor of the European Union.
+After considerable adjustment difficulties, the following years saw a sustained economic upswing, largely by European structural funding, with Germany as one of the main net contributors.
+In 1990, Ireland, as holder of the presidency of the Council of the European Communities, now the Council of the European Union, actively supported the completion of German reunification.